Sulaymanid dynasty: Later successors

 The sons of Mūhāmmād Ibn Sūlaymān shared all of the central Maghreb (present-day Algeria) after the death of their father.
 The government of Tlemcen was under the responsibility of Aḥmād, son of Mūḥāmmād, then of Mūḥāmmād, son of Aḥmād, and then of his son Al-Qassim.
 ‘Ayssā, son of Mūhāmmād, obtained the town of Arshgul (town and island at Tafna, a river eight leagues from Tlemcen) and joined forces with the Fatimids.
 ‘Aysā's brother Idris became ruler of the territories of the Dejrawa.
 His son Abû'l ‘Aysh Ibn Aysā succeeded him.
 After the death of Abu'l ‘Aysh Ayssā, Al Hasen b.
 Abu'l ‘Aysh took power among the Dejrawas.
 After that, it was Ibrahim's turn and then that of his sons: Yahya, Ibrahim and Idris.
 Idris received Arshgul, on the other hand, his brother Yahya joined forces with the Umayyads of Cordoba in the time of Abd al-Rahman III.
 This provoked the Fatimids in 935.
 Yahya was arrested by general Mansur.

 The city of the Dejrawas sheltered Al-Hāsān Ibn Abû'l ‘Aysh and was besieged and taken by Ibn Abû'l‘ Afya, representative of the Umayyads in the central Maghreb.
 Al-Hāsān then escaped to join his cousin Idris, son of Ibrahim, chief of Arshgul.
 Al-Buri, son of Mūsā Ibn Abû'l ‘Afya later took the city.

 Ténès (in present-day Chlef Province in Algeria) was the seat of Ibrahim, son of Mūḥāmmād, then came into the hands of his son Mūḥāmmād, of the same name, then to Ibrahim (again of the same name), then to Yahya and Ali.
 The latter was defeated by the Zirids during the reign of Ziri ibn Manad in 953.
 Ali then took refuge with the Maghrawas.
 Al Kheyr Ibn Mūhāmmād Ibn Khazer of the Maghrawa helped Hamza and Yahya, son of Ali, to cross to the Iberian Peninsula.

 Ahmed, son of Sulayman, son of Ibrahim, was a ruler of the central Maghreb.
 Among the descendants of Mūhāmmād, son of Sulayman, was Ituwish, son of Hatesh, son of Al Hassan, son of Muhammed, son of Sulayman, and Hammad, son of Ali, son of Mūhāmmād, son of Sulayman.

-Ibn Khaldun noted that, according to Ibn Hazm, Souk Hamza at Bougie did not bear the name of an Idrisid but of a Sulaymanid.
+Ibn Khaldun noted that, according to Ibn Hazm, Suk Hamza at Bougie did not bear the name of an Idrisid but of a Sulaymanid.
 He adds that Jawhar al-Siqilli, the Fatimid general, took Hamza's sons to Kairouan in present-day Tunisia.

 Religion

 The family of Idris, which included Sulayman I, have been described as a Zaydi Shia Muslim dynasty, while other academics have described the Idrisids as Sunni Muslims.
-Cornell noted that the Idrisids brought with them to the western Maghreb from the Arabian Peninsula a form of archaic Shi'ism that was very similar to Zaydism.
+Cornell asserts that the Idrisids brought with them to the western Maghreb from the Arabian Peninsula a form of archaic Shi'ism that was very similar to Zaydism.
 They were opponents of the Abbasid Caliphate.